-The Board Investment Committee is responsible for overseeing management practices on investment matters.
+The Board Investment Committee oversees management practices on investment matters.
 The Committee, on behalf of the Board, monitors investment activities, as well as compliance with policies and regulatory requirements.
 The Committee ensures that the management undertakes appropriate measures to recognize adverse trends, to identify problems in investment portfolio.
 The Committee also approves investments (in accordance with the authorities granted by the Board and as specified in the Authority Matrix) and wherever relevant, investment matters in business activities.